ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 ## Who needs a list of every building permit jurisdiction?

 When architects, developers, and homeowners start a new project, the first question they might ask is, "Where do I file my building permits?"
-The answer is far from obvious; many cities don't have building departments; they delegate building permitting to the county.
+The answer is far from obvious!
+Many cities don't have building departments; they delegate building permitting to the county.

 The list we are open-sourcing today includes every building permit jurisdiction.
 If a city or town is on this list, then they issue their own building permits.
 If a city or town is not on this list, then it's safe to conclude that their AHJ is the county.